MicrosoftDocs/minecraft-creator/creator/Documents/MinecraftItemWizard.md

 ### Functionality

-Blockbench automatically checks some options for us because we chose the Sword preset item.
+Different preset items have different Functionality settings.

+This is the page for the Sword preset, with some options already selected for you.

 - **Melee Attack**: Use the weapon to attack mobs.